IrwanOfficiall/bailys/README.md

 <div align="center">

-**LevviCode Baileys** is a fast, stable, and modern interactive-feature-focused WhatsApp Web API library built on WebSocket.
+**IrwanOfficial Baileys** is a fast, stable, and modern interactive-feature-focused WhatsApp Web API library built on WebSocket.

 </div>